Hemp Entrepreneurs A neglected natural fiber has a growing future

 Hemp entrepreneurs are mostly known in the commercialization of marijuana in those States that have legalized commercial sales.
 But though marijuana and hemp come from the same cannabis strain, plant used for its fiber has different characteristics.
 The biggest untold story of new hemp entrepreneurs is among those using the plant for its amazing fiber qualities.
 Hemp entrepreneurs exhibit what I call ‘creeping disruption‘ and a good example is Tom Rossmassler—and his company Hempstone.
 The National Hemp Association is working to fan the flames.

 Industrial hemp production is good business: the crop takes a quarter of the amount of water to produce as cotton; needs no pesticides; its yield per acre is about twice as much as cotton and by comparison has 100% higher tensile strength as cotton.
 Many oil products are also derived from hemp seeds.
-My grandfather, Will, was the cofounder of Hutchison & Pollok in Liverpool in 1896; the company was based on the production of hemp rope and was the premier supplier to the Cunard White Star Line, owners of the Queen Mary, the Queen Elizabeth and other liners, many of which transported immigrants to the US.
+My grandfather, Will, was a hemp entrepreneur and the cofounder of Hutchison & Pollok in Liverpool, UK in 1896.
+The company was based on the production of hemp rope and was the premier supplier to the Cunard White Star Line, owners of the Queen Mary, the Queen Elizabeth and other liners, many of which transported immigrants to the US.

 Tom has amassed a bounty of information to ally with his sustainable construction industry experience, having traveled widely, especially in Italy and the UK, where hempcrete is widely used.
 The image on the left shows an example of its use by UK Hempcrete, whose founder Alex Sparrow, is one of the people who has provided invaluable advice and support.